khoy24/DS202FinalProject/README.md

 to be.
 Most bookings occur with a lead time under 300 days, and while bookings made more than 300 days in advance are less common, they tend to have ADRs within a relatively narrow range.
 In contrast, shorter lead times show a wider spread of ADR values.
+This is also backed up by mylighthouse.com, as they describe “last-minute bookings might be higher to capitalize on urgent demand”.

 ``` r
 # ADR by month